Tavistock in West Devon lies at the heart of an important agricultural area and is one of several towns on the fringe of

 In the face of ever-increasing production and material costs, the arrangement continued for three years until the two finally merged as the Tavistock Times Gazette in 1986.

 The Times Gazette, which came under the ownership of Tindle Newspapers in 1986, has since seen a dramatic rise in circulation from approximately 6,500 copies in 1986 to just under 8,000 today.
-The title is part of a series with a circulation of more than 12,500 copies a week.
+The title is part of a series with a print readership of over 21,000 a week.
 The Times Gazette has succeeded in marrying the best of the old with the best of the new - detailed coverage of community events in town and village together with excellent hard news and photography.

 The newspaper also prides itself on its sports and arts coverage and has received much favourable comment for its detailed monthly look at issues concerning the farming community.
 The title is popular with advertisers be they small local firms or large organisations, and its regular and imaginative advertising features are well-received.